 The bolt material zinc plated or stainless steel is also a factor in determining the torque value.
 Stainless steel, although highly corrosive resistant, is not as strong as steel which means the amount of torque applied to the bolt needs to be drastically reduced, typically by 75 percent.

 There is a higher range 1/2 inch drive torque wrench from 25 to 250 foot-pounds that is also available and it also has a longer handle.
 One of the biggest reasons to not get a torque wrench with a 25 to 250 foot-pound range is the gap between the 1/4 inch torque wrench that will be created.
 If this is the path that you want to take then to provide full torque range coverage a 3/8 inch drive torque wrench is recommended.
 A 3/8 inch drive torque wrench has a range from 10 to 80 foot-pounds.

 I recommend only getting two sizes of torque wrenches that will cover the majority of automotive repairs.
 These two wrenches have a small window of torque value overlap and do not leave any gaps of torque value coverage.

 2 – Torque Wrench 1/4 Inch

-Most people are used to torque values being in foot pounds, just like when vehicle manufacturers publish engine work output.
-The conversion between the two torque values are quite simple, 12 inches to a foot.
-So to reiterate the 1/4 inch torque wrench range would be between 1.6 and 16.6 foot pounds.
+Most people are used to torque values being in foot-pounds, just like when vehicle manufacturers publish engine work output.
+The conversion between the two torque values is quite simple, 12 inches to a foot.
+So to reiterate the 1/4 inch torque wrench range would be between 1.6 and 16.6 foot-pounds.

 3 – Impact Socket Set 1/2 Inch Drive SAE and Metric